 China

-A China is the second country in the world to have large volume of transactions faster.
-In 2021, 18.5 billion transactions were carried out.
-The ACI also points out that there was a cost reduction of US1TP32Q15.4 billion for companies and consumers in the country.
-By 2026, the expectation is for 31.3 billion transactions in this way.
+A China is the second country in the world to have a large volume of faster transactions.
+In 2021, 18.5 billion transactions were made.
+ACI also highlights that there was a cost reduction of US$15.4 billion for companies and consumers in the country.
+By 2026, the expectation is to reach 31.3 billion transactions in this way.

 Taking into account total transactions, 5.7% is instant and 9.5% represents the total amount spent.
 On average, 80% of the adult population has digital wallets and routinely uses them through the cashless system – technology without the need for “cash” to work, not even a credit or debit card is needed.